Vadiraj-Puranik/DBRE-Assesment/README.md

 ## Files
 In this section, I will provide an overview of the file locations and their respective functionalities:<br>

+**terraform.tf** : The terraform.tf file specifies the cloud provider or service provider details and configuration.
+It defines which provider plugin to use, along with the required authentication credentials, region, and other provider-specific settings.<br>

+**main.tf** : The main.tf file is the primary Terraform configuration file for our infrastructure.
+It typically contains the main components of our infrastructure, such as resource definitions. terraform.tf

+**variables.tf** : variables.tf file is used to declare input variables for your Terraform configuration.
+Input variables allow you to parameterize your infrastructure and make it more flexible.

+**terraform.tfvars** : terraform.tfvars file is used to store input variable values for our Terraform configuration.
+It allows us to provide values for the variables defined in our Terraform files without explicitly passing them through the CLI or using environment variables.

 **primary_startup.sh**: Located in the bash scripts directory, this script is responsible for initializing and configuring the primary server running PostgreSQL 13<br>

 **standby_startup.sh**: Also located in the bash scripts directory, this script is specifically designed for the standby server.
 It includes similar functionalities to primary_startup.sh It takes into account any future modifications required exclusively for the standby environment.**

 **external_ip.txt**: The provided helper file plays a vital role in facilitating SSH access to the primary server by populating it with the external IP address.
 This information is essential for running the ReplicationSetup-Primary.sh script, which sets up the necessary configurations for the replication process.<br>

 **standby_ip.txt** : This file plays a vital role in facilitating SSH access to the secondary server by populating it with the external IP address.
 This information is essential for running the ReplicationSetup-Secondary.sh script, which sets up the necessary configurations for the replication process.<br>

+**Configurations.md** : This file provides detailed information on the configuration of the cloud resources used and the rationale behind their selection.<br>

 ## Testing